gezeresolutionsweb/cakeganache/README.md

 -----------

-Helpers are developpe with respect of core helper in mind.
+Helpers are developped with respect of core helper in mind.
 So load the helpers in your controller.

 ```php
 public $helpers = array(